SmartterHealth/Virtual-Rounding/README.md

 5. Update all variables

 Once it's been at least 3 hours since you've created the room accounts, you can run the Flow to create all the meeting links.
 Ideally, wait 24 hours.
 This is to ensure the Teams Policies properly apply to the room accounts before a meeting is created.

+## Meeting Creation Alternative
+In the provisoined list for the location, you will need to pre-populate the list with the below information:

+For each room to be scheduled, create a row in the list
+1) Title of the room to be updated.
+E.g. Room 1234
+2) Room Account should be set to the provisioned AD account for the room.
+E.g. Room1234@something.onmicrosoft.com
+3) The other fields can be left blank in this path if desired

+Update the conifg.json file to include the direct path to the SharePoint site connected to the Location's Team (Tenant Info...
+SPO URL) (e.g. https://something.sharepoint.com/sites/NorthTowerFloor1), and completing all other values.

+Execute CreateMeetings.ps1; and it will generate a Teams meeting and populate the "Join Room" link with each meeting for each room in each Location's list of meetings.

 ## Meeting Updating